 ‘I’m not apologizing’: Congressman defends decision to show gun during meeting

-Since a congressman and a loaded gun across the table from her put Lori Freemon at the center of a political firestorm, she's heard plenty.
-But what she read from U.S. Rep. Ralph Norman himself about her group has Freemon bothered most.
+Since a congressman and a loaded gun across the table from her put Lori Freeman at the center of a political firestorm, she's heard plenty.
+But what she read from U.S. Rep. Ralph Norman himself about her group has Freeman bothered most.

-"We are not a radical group," Freemon said of a local chapter of a national organization called Moms Demand Action for Gun Sense in America.
+"We are not a radical group," Freeman said of a local chapter of a national organization called Moms Demand Action.

-"We are a non-partisan group," Freemon said.
+"We are a non-partisan group," Freeman said.
 "We support the Second Amendment.
 Our group includes gun owners.
 We don't want to take people's guns away."

 Her group, she said, has a different aim.

-"We want common sense gun legislation that will keep us safer," Freemon said.
+"We want common sense gun legislation that will keep us safer," Freeman said.

 On April 6, Norman placed a loaded gun on the table where he and constituents were meeting at Rock Hill diner.
-Since then, a wide range of reactions, both criticism and support, have been published online, over Norman's displaying the weapon and his stance on gun control measures.
+Since then, a wide range of reaction, including both criticism and support, has been published online, over both Norman's displaying the weapon and his stance on gun control measures.

 "I did not break the law," he said.
 "I did not wave it.
 I did not brandish it.
 I didn't point it at anyone."